theypsilon/_arcade-organizer/README.md

 A: A /media/fat/Scripts/update_arcade-organizer.ini file may be used to set custom location for your MRA files (Scans recursivly) and Organized files.
-Add the following line to the ini file to set a directory for MRA files: MRADIR=/top/path/to/mra/files Add the following line to the ini file to set a directory for Organized files: ORGDIR=/path/to/mame
+Add the following line to the ini file to set a directory for MRA files: MRADIR=/top/path/to/mra/files Add the following line to the ini file to set a directory for Organized files: ORGDIR=/path/to/organized/files/\_Organized

 Q:Will this script over write files I already have?

 A: NO, This script will not clober files you already have.

+Q: What If I get new MRA/Core files?

+A: You need to re-run the script to have them included in the Organized files.

-You should back up your \_Arcade directory before running this script.
+**You should back up your \_Arcade directory before running this script.**

-USE AT YOUR OWN RISK - THIS COMES WITHOUT WARRANTE AND MAY NEUTER EVERYTHING.
+**USE AT YOUR OWN RISK - THIS COMES WITHOUT WARRANTE AND MAY NEUTER EVERYTHING.**